VincentGurgul/transformers/3_Text_Generation/README.md

 ```
 .
 ├── README.md                     # this readme file
-├── Text_Generation.ipynb         # jupyter notebook on neural machine translation
+├── Text_Generation.ipynb         # jupyter notebook on text generation
 ├── Text_Generation.html          # jupyter notebook in HTML
-├── fine_tune_data                # 3 preprocessed datasets that are used to fine tune the models
+├── fine_tune_data                # 3 preprocessed datasets that are used to fine tune the models + 2 assisting NB for pre-processing
-└── result_data                   # 3 results datasets from the experiments and graphs
+└── result_data                   # 3 results datasets from the experiments + 3 results graphs
 ```

 ## Contents of this README